ArcherHeffern/System-Creation/01_intro.md

 * Enjoy swimming and cooking

 # The Basics
-* We meet twice a week room TBD time TBD
+* We meet twice a week
+* I will announce the location and time once everyone fills the when2meet
 * COSI 12b is a prerequisite

 # Course Objective